jackmcc08/makers-bank-test/development-notes.md

 - finish refactoring of terminal class to act as view/controller

 Successfully refactored terminal class and account class to conform to an MVC type model.
 All tests uses mocks.
 And have refactored significantly.

+After doing the self review, I created a module for managing error checking and messaging, in an effore to bring down the size of the accounts and terminal classes.